avstack/.github/profile/README.md

 # AVStack

-We're an IaaS platform for realtime audio & video.
+AVStack offers managed services for realtime audio & video.
+Our products include:

+* Jitsi Meet hosting: deploy a high-performance, correctly configured and scalable Jitsi Meet stack with a single click.
+* Managed STUN/TURN: use our global STUN/TURN network to provide low latency connectivity to your users even in challenging network environments.
+* Load testing: measure the performance of your own WebRTC applications.
+* Expert consulting: leverage our WebRTC expertise from idea to deployment.

 You can learn more at [avstack.io](https://avstack.io/).

 ## Open Source